It’s spring, and that means it’s lamb season. Which is true, but not accurate. Or something like that. Let me explain.

 A leg of lamb is also a beautiful thing.
 When I was single and my mother visited, we always cooked ourselves a leg of lamb slathered in olive oil, paprika, and cumin seeds.
 It’s too big for one, but just right for three or four—or two over the course of a few days. :)

 And let’s not forget our friend the lamb chop, as in these Lemon-Garlic Lamb Chops with Minted Couscous, a recipe I also created for Fine Cooking.
-If all those delicious adjectives weren’t enticement enough, you can make it under 30 minutes.
+If all those delicious adjectives weren’t enticement enough, you can make it in under 30 minutes.

 The only problem with lamb is that it’s increasingly hard to find.
 When I shopped for the recipe you see here, my supermarket only had leg of lamb, ground lamb, and lamb shoulder chops.
 Too bad for them, and for the all-around enjoyment of lamb.
 But good for my local butcher—and yours—who is happy to order whatever we want—lamb and otherwise—on the off-chance he/she doesn’t have it.